Who is Rob Gronkowski? Meet the NFL star turned WrestleMania host - TheNewsTrace

-No stress, Rob Gronkowski, however it’s possible you’ll simply have the hopes of the sport-deprived world pinned in your shoulders this weekend.
+No stress, Rob Gronkowski, however you might simply have the hopes of the sport-deprived world pinned in your shoulders this weekend.

-WrestleMania 36 is one in every of the solely main dwell occasions in the world nonetheless happening amid the coronavirus pandemic, and Gronk might be entrance and centre of all of it as the host of the pre-recorded present – however who is he?
+WrestleMania 36 is certainly one of the solely main stay occasions in the world nonetheless happening amid the coronavirus pandemic, and Gronk can be entrance and centre of all of it as the host of the pre-recorded present – however who is he?

 Who is Rob Gronkowski?

-Gronkowski is a former American Soccer famous person having loved a glittering eight-year NFL profession with the all-conquering New England Patriots.
+Gronkowski is a former American Soccer celebrity having loved a glittering eight-year NFL profession with the all-conquering New England Patriots.

-The 30-year-old made a shock resolution to retire from the recreation in 2018 however is but to completely shut the door on a return to the league.
+The 30-year-old made a shock determination to retire from the recreation in 2018 however is but to completely shut the door on a return to the league.

-Gronk – who struck up a lethal partnership with Tom Brady – was all the time lauded for his bouncy persona and garnered a popularity for ‘spiking’ footballs (throwing them onerous into the floor) to rejoice a landing in a transfer inevitably replicated in playgrounds throughout the US as the ‘Gronk Spike’.
+Gronk – who struck up a lethal partnership with Tom Brady – was all the time lauded for his bouncy character and garnered a popularity for ‘spiking’ footballs (throwing them laborious into the floor) to rejoice a landing in a transfer inevitably replicated in playgrounds throughout the US as the ‘Gronk Spike’.

 He received three Tremendous Bowl titles all through his profession and is very a lot in rivalry for a Corridor of Fame spot in the future